To ease your trip planning, check out this one week in Portugal itinerary to make sure you hit the country’s highlights!

 One Week in Portugal Itinerary

-While 8 days aren’t long enough to explore the country in-depth, it is enough to give you a taste.
+While 8 days isn’t enough time to explore the country in-depth, it is enough to give you a taste.
 Because it is so small, you can cover a lot of ground in just a week!
 But choosing just what to see and how long to spend where can be daunting.
 To help you out, here’s a perfect one week in Portugal itinerary.

 Getting Around Portugal